FStarLang/fstar-mode.el/README.md

 C-c C-n              | C-S-n | Process the next block (terminated by two empty lines) C-c C-u or C-c C-p   | C-S-p | Retract last block
-C-c RET or C-c C-RET | C-S-i | Process the file up to the current point C-c C-x              | C-M-c | Kill the F* process
+C-c RET or C-c C-RET | C-S-i | Process the file up to the current point C-c C-l              | C-S-l | Process the next block in lax mode C-c C-x              | C-M-c | Kill the F* process

 Use <kbd>M-x customize-variable RET fstar-interactive-keybinding-style RET</kbd> to pick a keybinding style.
 The default is Proof-General; the other option is Atom.